uhlmanngroup/napari-splineit/README.md

 [![codecov](https://codecov.io/gh/uhlmanngroup/napari-splineit/branch/main/graph/badge.svg)](https://codecov.io/gh/uhlmanngroup/napari-splineit)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-splineit)](https://napari-hub.org/plugins/napari-splineit)

-A napari plugin for the interactive manipulation of spline-interpolation based geometrical models
+A napari plugin for the interactive manipulation of spline-interpolation based geometrical models.

 ----------------------------------

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.
+It facilitates the manual editing of  instance masks obtained with your favourite segmentation method, and of curves predicted by [SplineDist].

 <!--
 Don't miss the full getting started guide to set up your new package: